Frequently Asked Questions

 What hardware will be required to run the models?

-The current smallest (Pythia) model is 12B parameters and is challenging to run on consumer hardware, but can run on a single professional GPU.
-In future there may be smaller models and we hope to make progress on methods like integer quantisation which can help run the model on smaller hardware.
+The current smallest models are 7B parameters and are challenging to run on consumer hardware, but can run on a single professional GPU or be quantized to run on more widely available hardware.

 How can I contribute?